 “Our new short-stroke engine series offers a tailored solution for smaller vessels that still require the efficiency and power of two-stroke marine engines,” said Volkmar Galke, Global Director, Sales WinGD.
 “Many of these vessel types are part of an aging fleet that means we expect significant fleet renewal – and a big opportunity for our new engines – over the next few years.”

 Not only will this make the engines more compact but also the manufacturing and component cost will reduces because of the new stroke-to-bore ratio.
-In addition to the improvements in design for the reduction of maintenance and cut operating costs, integrated selective catalytic reduction (iSCR) system will also installed in the new liquid fuel engines.
+In addition to the improvements in design for the reduction of maintenance and cut operating costs, integrated selective catalytic reduction (iSCR) system will also be installed in the new liquid-fuel engines.
 They will be one of the first engines that will provide new and compact solutions to meet IMO Tier III NOX limits.

 “Both the iSCR and the short-stroke series highlight our commitment to simplifying engine installation for shipyards and therefore reducing costs for owners and operators,” said Galke.